Petition Launched But Impact Will Be Considered Over Hersey Nature Reserve Plan

 Campaigners opposed to the idea claim a rich, diverse and valuable wildlife site on Duver Road is under threat.
 They have launched a petition calling for protection for the site.

+The Hersey reserve is managed by the Isle of Wight Council, which has a 50 year lease on the site.
+The local authority was “High Level Stewardship” by Natural England, for the nature reserve.
+That means it is funded to manage the land, to deliver significant environmental benefits.

-Isle of Wight Council says it understands the wishes of Seaview Yacht Club to increase its boat storage nearer to a proposed new opening in the seawall, but says any incursion into adjacent Hersey Nature Reserve would only be given permission if it could be proved that the change would not impact the reserve, or the adjacent Site of Special Scientific Interest.
+The Isle of Wight Council says it understands the wishes of Seaview Yacht Club to increase its boat storage nearer to a proposed new opening in the seawall, but says any incursion into the adjacent Hersey Nature Reserve would only be given permission if it could be proved that the change would not impact the reserve, or the adjacent Site of Special Scientific Interest.

 When the £4.5 million sea wall was created at Seaview in 2003, the Hersey Nature Reserve was created to make up for any habitat lost in the build.